gandm/language-babel/README.md

   }
 }
 ```
 When typing occurs within a JSX block language-babel intercepts new line return entries and reformats the preceding JSX lines automatically.
-Optionally, a command `language-babel:format-react-jsx` allows text to be reformatted on the curent and preceding rows.
-This can be mapped as a short cut.
+Optionally, a command `language-babel:format-react-jsx` allows text to be reformatted on the current and preceding rows.
+Line following the cursor are not formatted.
+This is to protect the source code following incomplete JSX from being processed.
+This can be mapped as a keyboard shortcut as required.

+There is also a command - `language-babel:toggle-auto-jsx` that toggles automatic JSX formatting on/off for individual files.

 ![reformat](https://cloud.githubusercontent.com/assets/2313237/12352494/63f034b0-bb7e-11e5-8317-84b1db470148.gif)